ZONE 0

 Fencing Materials NOT Compliant for Zone 0

-❌ Vinyl fences (can melt and burn under extreme heat exposure, failed ASTM E5768) Link to Testing Results
+❌ Vinyl Fences (can melt and burn under extreme heat exposure, failed ASTM E5768) Link to Testing Results

 zone 0 gallery